SimplyRETS/simplyretswp/readme.txt

 you need to make the best possible site.
 Email support@simplyrets.com if you have an idea, we'd love to hear it!

-= For Agents =

-Need help finding a developer to build the best Real Estate site in town (that people will actually use)?
-Shoot us an email and we can help hook you up with some of the amazing developers that are pro's at using the SimplyRETS product suite: support@simplyrets.com

 = For Developers =

 If you're interested in building your own Plugin or Application,